Gagravarr/PDFtkBox/README.md

-As I've thus far been unable to persuade the authors of PDFtk to take money in exchange for adding these two bookmark features, I've instead created this project as an alternative.
+As I've thus far been unable to persuade the authors of PDFtk to take money in exchange for adding these two bookmark features, I've instead created this project as an alternative...

 Powered by Apache PDFBox, written in Java rather than C, this tool allows you to export PDF Bookmarks (including Zoom and Y offset), and import them